Environment

 Low humidity

 Peace lilies are native to humid tropical rainforests and are more sensitive to low humidity than many of their houseplant peers.
-When humidity drops below 40% — common in winter with central heating — leaf tips desiccate faster than the plant can replenish moisture through its root system.
-The tips, being furthest from the water source, brown first.
+When humidity drops below 40% — common in winter with central heating — the leaf tips give up water to the parched air more quickly than the root system can push a replacement supply all the way back out to them.
+Being the most distant point from the water source, the tips are the first tissue to suffer.
 This is the most common cause of peace lily brown tips in homes with heating systems.

 Fluoride in tap water

 Peace lily is one of the houseplants most sensitive to fluoride accumulation — possibly more so than pothos or Dracaena.
-The fluoride concentrates at leaf tips through the transpiration stream.
+The fluoride concentrates at leaf tips through the transpiration stream, since water moves out through the tip last and leaves behind whatever minerals it carried.
 Over months of tap water irrigation, tip necrosis develops.
 The pattern: clean brown tip that grows slowly inward, with no yellowing halo, only on the tip and edge margins.
-Switching to filtered or rainwater stops further damage.
+Switching to filtered or rainwater stops further damage, though existing brown tissue won't green back up.

 Inconsistent watering (drought cycles)

 Peace lily that repeatedly hits the wilting-recovery cycle (allowed to wilt dramatically, then watered heavily) experiences repeated hydraulic stress.
-The leaf tips, most sensitive to water deficit, show cumulative damage from this cycling even if the plant recovers each time.
-Maintaining more consistent moisture — watering before full wilt — reduces tip damage.
+The leaf tips, most sensitive to water deficit, show cumulative damage from this cycling even if the plant recovers each time, since each wilt episode causes a small amount of permanent cell damage at the tip before the rest of the leaf recovers.
+Maintaining more consistent moisture — watering before full wilt — reduces tip damage over time.

 Direct sun or hot air drafts

-Peace lily in a position with direct sun or near a heating vent develops brown margins from the combination of heat and desiccation.
-The browning affects the edges and tips most exposed to the air flow.
+Peace lily in a position with direct sun or near a heating vent develops brown margins from the combination of heat and desiccation, as the leaf loses water to the warm, moving air faster than the roots can resupply it.
+The browning affects the edges and tips most exposed to the moving air, often worse on whichever side faces the vent or the glass.

 How to Fix It